-- 2.2 Does your organisation have any written policies and procedures relating to anti-slavery and human trafficking, human rights, ethical trading and/or whistleblowing?
+- 2.1 Have you agreed to comply with our Anti-slavery policy If so, please provide details. - 2.2 Does your organisation have any written policies and procedures relating to anti-slavery and human trafficking, human rights, ethical trading and/or whistleblowing?
 If so, please provide copies or links to where these documents can be accessed. - 2.3 Is there any other document or values statement by the organisation that you wish to bring to our attention?
 If so, please provide copies or links to where these documents can be accessed. - 2.4 How frequently are your anti-slavery and human trafficking policies and procedure updated (if any)? - 2.5 Is your organisation a signatory to or a member of any ethical trading or ethical working conditions initiative, or anti-slavery initiatives or charters?
 If so, please provide details.